ana-goge/Forgotten-Languages-Analysis/README.md

 **Overview**

-This repository is dedicated to exploring and analyzing the Forgotten Languages (FL) languages and content.
-It provides tools for translating FL languages, analyzing linguistic patterns, and training machine learning models to improve translation quality.
-The toolkit now includes a database of FL content that can be searched and analyzed using Streamlit and Python.
+This repository is dedicated to exploring and analysing the Forgotten Languages (FL) languages and content.
+It provides tools for translating FL languages, analysing linguistic patterns, and training machine learning models to improve translation quality.
+The toolkit now includes a database of FL content that can be searched and analysed using Streamlit and Python.

 **Contents**